noandrea/audits/README.md

 ## Caveats

+- the general project setup is a POC, any specific problems should be addressed by the **codeowners**
 - the issue templates are provided as a current practical use cases for the **codeowners** benefit.
 - this template can be used as a seed template for a auditing biz model for tendermint, in this case some roles will have to be adjusted